 Problem #1.

-Guaranteed issue life insurance policies are only going to provide a limited amount of life insurance coverage and will usually “cap out” right around 25,000 dollars in coverage.
-This means that if you’re looking to purchase more than 25,000 dollars in coverage, a guaranteed issue life insurance policy might not be right for you!
+Guaranteed-issue life insurance policies will only provide a limited amount of life insurance coverage and will usually “cap out” right around 25,000 dollars in coverage.
+This means that if you’re looking to purchase more than 25,000 dollars in coverage, a guaranteed issue life insurance policy might not be suitable for you!

 (Yes, individuals can purchase several different guaranteed issue life insurance policies from several different companies, but as we will now discuss, this can get really expensive).